-The Decatur Bulldog Boosters (DBB) is volunteer non-profit organization that supports ALL sports at Decatur High School AND Renfroe Middle School.
-The DBB membership consists of students, parents, families, interested alumni and community fans.
-The DBB believes in the importance of sport in
+The Decatur Bulldog Boosters (DBB) is a volunteer non-profit organization supporting ALL sports at Decatur High School AND Renfroe Middle School.

 Broad Sports Funding Questions

-The Athletic Department is funded through three sources of revenue: district general fund, gate sales, and the fundraising efforts of the Decatur Bulldog Boosters.
+The Athletic Department is funded through three sources of revenue: district general fund, gate revenue, and the fundraising efforts of the Decatur Bulldog Boosters.

-The DBB provided $110,930 in the 2016/17 academic year to the Athletic Department in a combination of direct team funding for team play, banquets, awards/letters and specific mini grants.
-DBB does not receive or control the gate receipts.
-These are handled by the Athletic Department.
-The district general fund is part of the budget passed by the City Schools of Decatur Board.
-DBB does not play a role in obtaining or distributing those funds.
+The DBB raises about $150,000 each year for direct team funding for equipment, uniforms, banquets, awards/letters and specific mini grants.
+The Athletic Department controls the gate receipts.
+The district general fund is part of the budget passed by the City Schools of Decatur School Board.

-Funds provided by the District may not be used for team play (uniforms and equipment).
+Funds provided by the District may not be used for uniforms and equipment.
 The City Schools of Decatur and the School Board that passes the budget are the ultimate deciders of how District funds are applied.

 DBB Specific Funding Questions

 - Team Play (funds for every sport in Fall, Winter, and Spring to go to uniforms and